Economic Calendar Fetcher

 - Fetch economic events for specified date ranges (max 90 days)

-- Filter by impact level, country, or event type
+- Filter by impact level, country, or event type (filtering performed by the assistant)

 - Default to next 7 days for quick market outlook